SolPOCandCo/SolPOC/README.md

 ## About COPS
 - Study the optical behavior of thin-film stacks, calculating reflectivity, transmissivity and absorptivity over the solar spectrum (280 - 2500 nm) and beyond.
-- Working with thin layers stacks ranging from a substrate (without thin film) to an infinite stack of thin films
+- Working with thin layers stack ranging from a substrate (without thin film) to an 'infinite' stack of thin films.
+- Work with refractif index data of real materials, found in peer-reviewed papers.
-- Optimize stack optical performances according to several cost functions, including cost functions for building and solar thermal.
+- Optimize stack optical performances according to several cost functions, including cost functions for building and solar thermal uses.
 - Propose 6 different optimization methods based on evolutionary algorithm (EA)
 - Work with multiprocessing (using more of 1 CPU), using a pool
 - Work with a spectral range from UV to IR (typically 280 nm to 30 µm, can be modified by the users)
 - Automatically write results (.txt files and .png images) to a folder
-- Use effective medium approximatio (EMA) to model the optical behavior of material mixtures (dielectric mixtures, metal-ceramic composites, porous materials, etc.).
+- Use Effective Medium Approximation methods (EMA) to model the optical behavior of material mixtures (dielectric mixtures, metal-ceramic composites, porous materials, etc.).
-- Propose a simplified user interface, bringing together all useful variables in a few lines of code.
+- Propose a simplified user interface, bringing together useful variables in a few lines of code.

 ## Installation